-- · wireline phone companies

-- · Internet service providers

-- · wireless phone companies and other providers of wireless Internet service

-- · satellite broadband providers
+- · wireline phone companies and other providers of wireline Internet service - · wireless phone companies and other providers of wireless Internet service - municipal broadband networks and power companies - satellite broadband providers

-- · power companies

-- municipal broadband networks

-Some phone companies, such as AT&T, CenturyLink, Frontier and Verizon, have built and are continuing to build fiber-based network infrastructure farther into their networks, which allows them to provide data transmission speeds that exceed those that can be provided with traditional digital subscriber line ("DSL") technology, and are now offering these higher-speed services in many of our service areas.
+Phone companies such as AT&T, CenturyLink, Frontier and Verizon have built and are continuing to build fiber-based network infrastructure farther into their networks, which allows them to provide data transmission speeds that exceed those that can be provided with traditional digital subscriber line ("DSL") technology, and are offering these higher-speed services in many of our service areas.
 Certain companies that offer DSL service have increased data transmission speeds, lowered prices or created bundled services to compete with our high-speed Internet services.